sarojabamra/case-study/README.md

 ## Important Notes

-*   **Database Reset**: Running `python seed.py` will **delete and recreate** your `ecommerce.db` file.
+- **Database Reset**: Running `python seed.py` will **delete and recreate** your `ecommerce.db` file.
 This means any manual changes or user data not part of the seed script will be lost.
-*   **Keycloak Client Secret**: Remember to update the `KEYCLOAK_CLIENT_SECRET` in your `.env` file after creating the client in Keycloak.
-*   **Tenant Login**: The distinction between general login and brand-specific login for tenants is crucial for accessing studio pages.
+- **Tenant Login**: The distinction between general login and brand-specific login for tenants is crucial for accessing studio pages.
 Ensure brand staff use their specific `/:tenant/login` URL.
-*   **Admin Sync**: The `seed.py` script attempts to synchronize an admin user's role.
-If you change the default admin email in `seed.py`, ensure the corresponding user exists in Keycloak.
+- **Admin Sync**: The `seed.py` script attempts to synchronize an admin user's role.
+If you change the default admin username in `seed.py`, ensure the corresponding user exists in Keycloak.